Technology Seed Funding Call – Round 2

 - All applicants must have at least 12 months remaining on their contract/current funding from the 1st November 2019.
 If your contract is ending before then, you are still eligible if you can secure a letter from your host institution confirming that your contract will be extended.

 - A maximum of £10,000 will be awarded.
 This award can be used to cover consumables and facilities access only.

-- We expect that funds will be awarded in June 2019, and transfers to the lead applicant’s institution will be in July-August 2019.
+- We expect that funds will be awarded in November 2019, and transfers to the lead applicant’s institution will be in November 2019.

 - Normally, funds are awarded to the lead applicant’s institution only; however upon request funds can be divided up between applicant’s host institutions.

 - Updates on the collaboration will be provided to SULSA as and when requested.
 SULSA reserves the right to clawback funds not used in accordance with these terms and conditions.

 - A short report (template will be provided) to be submitted to SULSA after the collaboration project has ended summarising the outputs.

 Payment of Funds